Getting Started With Artificial Lights for Food Photography

 Tip 1: Think of your light as your window

-One trick that helped me was thinking of my artificial light as my window.
-The cool thing was I could actually move my light around whereas my window was locked in place.
-This was a big eye opener for me showing me that the ease of moving the light around was actually way more convenient than having to move my entire stage to accommodate the window.
+One trick that helped me feel less intimidated by artificial light was to think of my artificial light as my window.
+The cool thing was that I could actually move my light around whereas my window was locked in place.
+This was a big eye opener showing me that the ease of moving the light around was actually way more convenient than having to move my table to accommodate to the placement of the window.

 Tip 2: Experiment with different light modifiers

 You know how your camera body can work with different lenses?
-Well, your light can work with different light modifiers.
-Light modifiers are separate from your light and include things like umbrellas, soft boxes, grids, diffusion papers, snoots and gels.
-They come in a variety of different shapes and sizes.
-A rule of thumb is the larger the modifier, the more spread out and soft your light will be.
-The smaller the modifier, the more direct it will be.
+Your lights work with different light modifiers.
+As I mentioned earlier, light modifiers are separate from your light and include umbrellas, soft boxes, grids, diffusion papers and snoots.
+They also come in a variety of different shapes and sizes.
+The larger the modifier, the more spread out and soft your light will be.
+The smaller the modifier, or lack of a modifier, the more direct it will be.

-Tip 3: Consider the speed ring or modifier mount
+Tip 3: Get the correct modifier mount or speed ring

-Artificial lights require a specific modifier mount in order to securely attach your light modifier to your light.
-Be sure the light modifier you get has the appropriate mount to attach to your light.
-For example, my ProFoto B10 requires me to use the ProFoto modifiers.
+Artificial lights require a specific mount (or speed ring) to securely attach your modifier to your light.
+This will be noted in the product description.
+For example, my ProFoto B10 requires me to use ProFoto-branded modifiers.

 The Bowens mount is a very popular mount that works with a variety of lights and modifiers that range in price.
 This type of mount is good to start with so you have more flexibility to choose a light and modifier that’s within your budget.